antfriend/antfriend.github.io/journals.md

 [Image source](journals/vectors/vectors_38.png)

 ### Text
-hs humans we like +o imaging
+As humans, we like to imagine
-WR AV a
+that we are different from
-ant Ww a ls
+animals.

-fj a
+It is as if when we
-lt+isas rp when we
+look at the same tree
-U)e see
+we see something
-Aiffevent.
+different.

-ee the same tvee, Out
+It is the same tree, but
-mek h ave
+we each have our own
-and
+perceptions and understanding of it.

-t an 4 of i
+Different, but maybe not
-So oe
+so different after all.

 ---